21 Projects That Will Actually Hurt Your Home’s Resale Value

 Removing a Bathtub

-A 2020 market survey by Remodeling Magazine estimates a new roof increases home value by about $16,287, but agents suggest looking at it this way: If you elected not to redo the roof, how much would you expect to have to discount your sale price to entice buyers.
+A 2020 market survey by Remodeling Magazine estimates a new roof increases home value by about $16,287.
+But agents suggest looking at it this way: If you didn’t redo the roof, how much would you discount your sale price to entice buyers.

-Quicken Loans reports that contract terms on installations vary and can saddle your property with a lien or other obligations that may cause mortgage companies to back away.
+Quicken Loans reports that contract terms on installations vary.
+That can saddle your property with a lien or other obligations that may cause mortgage companies to back away.
 Although the market is moving to embrace homes equipped with solar panels, boosting home value may not yet be the primary reason for installing them.

 Buyers tend to see hot tubs like swimming pools when it comes to resale value — a costly maintenance issue.
 While you may associate it with relaxation, don’t be surprised if buyers want you to get rid of it before they sign on the dotted line.
-Check out these 22 ideas for a relaxing backyard space.